Tim-Raphael/lrt-concept/README.md

 ### Output

-- Predicted value: The predicted value of the dependent variable $ y $ for the given target value $ x $.
+- Predicted value: The predicted value of the dependent variable $y$ for the given target value $x$.
 - Slope: The slope of the regression line.
 - Intercept: The intercept of the regression line.